serv/serv.github.io/_posts/2024-08-31-setup-a-net-project-on-mac-osx.md

 We will create a new .NET project on Mac OSX using VSCode.

+If you want to skip ahead and just look at the final code setup, check out this [github repo](https://github.com/serv/csharp-project-setup).

 # Setup .NET Development environment

 1. Follow instructions on this [link](https://dev.to/rusydy/setting-up-net-on-macos-a-step-by-step-guide-14db).